12 December 2018

 Chilly weather and dark nights naturally make us want to hibernate until spring, but even though vegging out with a family movie is lovely and cosy, it’s not always the best way to stay healthy throughout winter.
 It’s important to keep moving too!

 According to NHS Change4Life, our kids need to be active for at least 60 minutes per day.
-Staying active can help improve many aspects of a child’s health – it helps maintain a healthy weight, improves fitness, strengthens muscles and bones, and develops coordination.
+Keeping the kids fit and healthy can help improve many aspects of a child’s health – it helps maintain a healthy weight, improves fitness, strengthens muscles and bones, and develops coordination.

 We all want our children to be as happy and healthy as possible, so what is the best way to help them have fun whilst staying active?
 Through play of course!